LLNL/tox/README.md

 Version
 -------

-This is version 2.10.1 of tox.
+This is version 2.11 of tox.

 Change History
 --------------

+Version 2.11:

+1. Replaced HTTP payload reader to include CR/LF.

 Version 2.10.1: